 Update Your Web Browser Regularly

 In May 2017, malware WannaCry infected thousands of machines and shut down Britain’s National Health System.
-However, the patch had been released two months earlier.
+However, the patch had been released two months earlier by Microsoft.
 Update computer web browsers (like Chrome and Internet Explorer) on a regular basis to stay ahead of spammers.
 The updated version of the browser that is equipped with current security patches and libraries.

 Beware of Fake Unsubscribe Links

 Spammers also use legit looking emails containing bogus unsubscribe links.
 If you click on them, your chance of receiving spam emails will only increase.
 Therefore, it is advisable that you should never click on the ‘unsubscribe’ link in an email coming from an unsolicited sender.
 Always give an email a hard look to truly be sure it was sent by who is claims it was sent by.